Lapse Rate

 • This is the normal condition in the lower atmosphere, where the temperature generally decreases as you go higher.

-• Example: In most of the troposphere, the environmental lapse rate is positive, meaning temperature drops at about 6.5°C per kilometer.
+• Example: In most of the troposphere, the environmental lapse rate is positive (The temperature decreases by approximately 6.5°C for every kilometer in altitude).

 A negative lapse rate indicates stable atmospheric conditions because the cooler air near the ground will resist upward motion.
 Air parcels that try to rise in this situation will be cooler and denser than the surrounding air, causing them to sink back down.
 This often leads to clear skies and calm weather.

-Example: Temperature inversions often occur at night or in valleys, where the cool air is trapped under warmer air, leading to foggy conditions and poor air quality.
+Example-Temperature inversions typically occur at night or in valleys, where cool air is trapped beneath warmer air, Thus it has leds the poor air and foggy conditions near the ground.

 Negative Lapse Rate

-A negative lapse rate occurs when the temperature increases with altitude, which is contrary to the typical pattern in the troposphere.
-This happens during temperature inversions.
+A negative lapse rate happens when the temperature rises with altitude, This situation occurs during temperature inversions.

 Example: Neutral stability can occur in situations where there is no strong temperature difference between the surface and higher altitudes, such as in some well-mixed air masses.